PranavHerur/ner-server/README.md

 #####SET UP
 1. Have Java jdk 1.8 installed and in your path, stanford-ner requires java 1.8
 2. Install dependencies
-	a. `bash install.sh`
+	 a. `bash install.sh` *this only works in linux* or
-	b.
-		 manually install stanford-ner from stanford.edu website place in project directory or
-		 run `npm install` *this only works in linux*
+	 b. manually install stanford-ner from stanford.edu website place in project directory and run `npm install`
 If no errors then you have set everything up correctly

 #####START UP